 - 1. Fun with an oscilloscope: You will use a bright spot on an oscilloscope to determine the net charge on rubber and glass rods.
-The spot is caused by electrons (negatively charged) striking a phosphor coating on the back of the oscilloscope face. - Charge the rubber rod by rubbing it vigorously with a piece of fur.
-Holding it parallel to the a. oscilloscope, bring it close to the bright spot.
+The spot is caused by electrons (negatively charged) striking a phosphor coating on the back of the oscilloscope face. - a.
+Charge the rubber rod by rubbing it vigorously with a piece of fur.
+Holding the rod parallel to the oscilloscope, bring it close to the bright spot and then move the rod up and down.
 Don't touch the glass face with the rod.
 Describe the motion of the spot with respect to the rod. - b.
 Now charge the glass rod with the paper towel, and again bring it near the spot on the oscilloscope.
-Again describe what happens to the spot. - Based on your observations, which rod (rubber or glass) ends up with a net negative charge, and c. which with a net positive charge?
+Again, describe what happens to the spot when the glass rod moves up and down. - c.
+Based on your observations, which rod (rubber or glass) ends up with a net negative charge, and which with a net positive charge (Figure 1)?